Join pilgrims from around the world paying silent homage at the 12 Apostles or find your own space to connect,

 Just west of Port Campbell this viewing platform and coastal walk allow a sweeping view of Port Campbell Bay and the offshore reefs that provide its protection.

-Near Peterborough, the Grotto is a stunning place to visit.
 The still clear water in the open cave casts reflections in contrast to the dynamic moving water of the ocean directly behind it.

 Peterborough's sweeping foreshore & beach are just waiting for you to explore!
 The car park to the south of town offers views looking east across the wreck sites of the Schomberg and the Newfield.
 Interpretive signs bring to life the stories of local shipwrecks and the history surrounding them.